DOWNTOWN 500 MAGAZINE PRESENTS

 DOWNTOWN 500 ZINE WELCOMES LOREN JAMES MUNK IN OUR CREW.
 HE HAS MANY LEGENDS TO TELL, HERE YOU ARE WE HAVE SPOKEN TO HIM.

-DT 500 ZINE: – Loren James, you are an excellent guy, we are enjoying your videos and your intelligence.
-You know much about art brut movement or the outside art as you call it, we appreciate this idea too, and we are really curious about Your Story, where are you coming from, what is your origin?
+DT 500 ZINE: – Loren James, we are enjoying your videos.
+You know much about art brut movement or the outside art, we appreciate this idea too, and we are really curious about your story?

 LOREN JAMES: – I was born In Salt Lake City, Utah and baptized as a Mormon.
 My mother remarried when I was eleven, and moved the family to Idaho.
 In 1968, I ran away for a month to be a hippy in Height-Ashbury, San Francisco.
 In 1972 I joined the US Army as a medic and was stationed in West Germany for 2 1/2 years.
 During that time I visited as many art galleries and museums as I could.
 Returning from Europe, I visited New York for a week and decided that I needed to live here if I wanted to be an artist.